 Get Away From Your Desk

-you just need a break from your work.
+Sometimes, you just need a break from your work.
 Your employer doesn’t expect you to be at your desk for the entire day.
 If they do, it’s unrealistic and unproductive on a larger scale.
 Taking a break from your work – even if you just wash your face in the bathroom, or get a drink of water, they can help reduce the feeling of stress in a situation.
+It’s also a great time management technique.

 Keep People Informed